 You have only morning and afternoon departures from Koh Tao to Bangkok, returning to Bangkok after dark at 9 pm and 1 am, so plan your stay accordingly.

-You can book a flight from Bangkok Airways or Thai Airways.
+One of the best way is, You can book a flight from Bangkok Airways or Thai Airways.
 Flights leave every 30 minutes from 06:00 until 22:00.

 Before making a flight reservation, check the ferry schedules.